Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Experimental Results

 \section{Experimental Results}

 \paragraph{The AIO-Blur Dataset} To train and evaluate all-in-one deblurring methods, a dataset containing various types of blur degradation is required.
 However, there is no such dataset so far.
 To address this, we construct the \textbf{A}ll-\textbf{I}n-\textbf{O}ne-\textbf{Blur} (AIO-Blur) dataset by collecting diverse types of blur datasets from open-source repositories.
-Specifically, AIO-Blur comprises a diverse set of blur types, including: camera motion blur (\ie RealBlur~\cite{realblur}), object motion blur (\ie ReLoBlur~\cite{Li2023}), camera and object motion blur (\ie GoPro~\cite{Nah2017}), low-light and motion blur (\ie LOLBlur~\cite{Zhou2022}), and defocus blur (\ie DPDD~\cite{Abuolaim2020}).
+Specifically, AIO-Blur comprises a diverse set of blur types, including: camera motion blur (\ie RealBlur), object motion blur (\ie ReLoBlur), camera and object motion blur (\ie GoPro), low-light and motion blur (\ie LOLBlur, and defocus blur (\ie DPDD).
 We follow the original train/test splits for each dataset.

 Additionally, we construct \textbf{test-only datasets} to evaluate the robustness of methods on out-of-distribution (OOD) data.
-The dataset includes test sets of Real-LOLBlur~\cite{Zhou2022}, RealDOF~\cite{Lee2021}, and RSBlur~\cite{rsblur}.
+The dataset includes test sets of Real-LOLBlur~\citep{Zhou2022}, RealDOF~\citep{Lee2021}, and RSBlur.
 For Real-LOLBlur, we omit its RealBlur subset, since RealBlur is already included in AIO-Blur.
 We refer to this dataset as AIO-Blur-OOD.

-\Cref{fig:datasets} provides an overview of the blur datasets used in AIO-Blur and AIO-Blur-OOD, along with a t-SNE~\cite{tsne} visualization of cascade CLIP~\cite{clip} blurry features for each dataset.
-The clear separation among datasets in the feature space highlights the diversity of blur types across various environments.
+\Cref{fig:datasets} provides an overview of AIO-Blur and AIO-Blur-OOD datasets, along with a t-SNE~\citep{tsne} visualization of cascade CLIP~\citep{clip} blurry features for each dataset.
+The clear separation among datasets highlights the diversity of blur types across various environments.
 This motivates the need for an all-in-one deblurring model able to handle such diverse degradations.
-A more detailed explanation of \Cref{fig:datasets} can be found in the supplementary material, as well as extensive implementation details (\eg GPU, optimizer, learning rate).
+A more detailed explanation on the datasets can be found in the supplementary material, as well as extensive implementation details and additional results.